nuuko Nuuko feather character

 "Most journaling apps push productivity.
 Nuuko is different: it's built for feelings first."

-Nuuko app showcase - main hero image showing the complete journaling experience
+Nuuko today entry screen Nuuko app showcase - main hero image showing the complete journaling experience Nuuko wrapped insights screen

 Why People Start